apertus-open-source-cinema/axiom-firmware/software/scripts/README.md

 Is a script to initialize ("init" as argument) power board GPIOs and display their states (no arguments).

+## mxo2.py
+is a library for Lattice MACH XO2 FPGA related stuff

 ## *_pll.sh
 are used to reconfigure the FPGA PLL - was an attempt to allow switching between 30/60 Hz video output without changing Zynq bitstream - did not work reliably